 ARTICLE I – PURPOSE

-The Michigan Organization of Nurse Leaders ("MONL"), formerly Michigan Organization of Nurse Executives, is organized under the Michigan Department of Consumer and Industry Services (Act 162, 1982) and shall operate for the purposes set forth in its Restated Articles of Incorporation – Nonprofit, as they may be amended from time to time.
+The Michigan Organization for Nursing Leadership (MONL), formerly Michigan Organization of Nurse Leaders, is organized under the Michigan Department of Consumer and Industry Services (Act 162, 1982) and shall operate for the purposes set forth in its Restated Articles of Incorporation – Nonprofit, as they may be amended from time to time.

 The purpose of the MONL is to promote proactive nursing leadership and provide professional development and support for its members.
 The organization achieves the objectives through a collaborative process while sharing and influencing health care policy and delivery in Michigan.

 The MONL recommends to the Michigan Health and Hospital Association (MHA) Corporate Board, the American Organization for Nursing Leadership (AONL) and other appropriate organizations, policies within the area of its interest.
 It also recommends programs and activities to be undertaken.
 It reviews and takes positions on issues related to its area of interest that are proposed by other bodies.

 Recommendations and positions are forwarded to the MHA Corporate Board, the American Organization for Nursing Leadership (AONL), or other appropriate organizations by vote of the Board of Directors of the MONE or by vote of the members present and voting at an authorized meeting of the organization.

 (4) years.
 They may attend MONL business and educational meetings but will not be permitted to vote or hold office.

 Upon approval of the Board of directors, an individual who meets criteria for membership, has completed an application and paid annual dues, shall become a member of the MONL.